chaconlab/IMOD/TUTORIAL.md

 such mask file looks like
 <pre>0 0 0 1<br />1 1 0 1<br />.........<br />276 1 0 1<br />277 0 0 1<br />278 1 0 1<br />.........<br />522 1 0 1<br />523 0 0 1</pre>
 To customize just change "1" by "0" for fixing ICs, save it, and use it with imode (−f option) to restrict the NMA only with the non-fixed ICs  variables.
 <p>The extra zeros at some lines account for residues lacking corresponding ICs, i.e. Glycines and Alanines (no χ), and Prolines (no φ and χ).
-Note that the −x option must be added on previous commands if you plan to keep mobile some χ dihedral angles.
+Note that the −x option must be added to keep mobile some χ dihedral angles.
 If the macromolecule had several chains, six inter-chain rotational/translational ICs are added: three x, y, and z translations and three rotations around x, y and z axis, respectively.
 For example, if there is a new chain after residue 187 (index 186) the mask file will be:</p>
 <pre>.........<br />186 1 0 1<br />187 1<br />187 1<br />187 1<br />187 1<br />187 1<br />187 1<br />187 1 0 1<br />.........</pre>